 Loan transfer and consent fees.
-Loan transfer and consent fees relate to fees paid to lenders in order for the lenders to consent to the transfer the existing loans at certain properties to the Operating Partnership as part of the Formation Transactions.
+Loan transfer and consent fees relate to fees paid to lenders in order for the lenders to consent to the transfer of the existing loans at certain properties to the Operating Partnership as part of the Formation Transactions.

 Gain on acquisition.
-The gain on acquisition relates to the gains recognized on the acquisition of the outside ownership interests in the Solana Beach Centre entities and the Waikiki Beach Walk entities.
+The gain on acquisition for the six months ended June 30, 2011 relates to the gains recognized on the acquisition of the outside ownership interests in the Solana Beach Centre entities and the Waikiki Beach Walk entities.
+The gain on acquisition for the six months ended June 30, 2010 relates to the gain recognized on the acquisition of the outside ownership interests in The Landmark at One Market.

 Other income (expense), net.
-Other expense, net decreased \$0.4 million, or 39%, to \$0.6 million for the three months ended March 31, 2011, compared to \$1.0 million for the three months ended March 31, 2010.
-Other expense is comprised of interest and investment income, which included a \$0.3 million loss on our marketable securities, acquisition related expenses related to the First & Main acquisition, and income tax expense related to our taxable REIT subsidiary, which operates the hotel portion of our mixed-use property.
-Fee income from real estate joint ventures is also included, which decreased related to our acquisition of the Solana Beach Centre entities on January 19, 2011 and The Landmark at One Market on June 30, 2010, in addition to not providing management services and recognizing the related fees to the Fireman's Fund Headquarters after the Offering.
+Other expense, net decreased \$0.8 million, or 92%, to \$0.1 million for the six months ended June 30, 2011, compared to \$0.9 million for the six months ended June 30, 2010.
+Other income (expense), net is comprised of interest and investment income, acquisition related expenses related to the First & Main acquisition and Lloyd District Portfolio acquisition, and income tax expense related to our taxable REIT subsidiary, which operates the hotel portion of our mixed-use property.
+Fee income from real estate joint ventures is also included, which decreased related to our acquisition of the Solana Beach Centre entities on January 19, 2011 and The Landmark at One Market on June 30, 2010, and as a result of not providing management services and recognizing the related fees to the Fireman's Fund Headquarters after the Offering.
 Finally, income from real estate joint ventures is included, and as the real estate joint ventures were acquired on January 19, 2011, we only recorded our share of the real estate joint ventures' losses through January 18, 2011.
 Subsequently, the operations for these entities were included in consolidated revenues and expenses.